gcanti/fp-ts/docs/modules/Traced.ts.md

 ## censor

-Apply a function to the current position
+Apply a function to the current position.

 **Signature**